 So salvation would be by faith.
 As the Scripture puts it "Abraham believed in God and it was counted unto Him as righteousness" (Rom.4:3)

-Before the appearance of the Seed, the Jews continued to make sacrifices of animals to God, either as a way of appreciation to God or as a plea but particularly for forgiveness of sins.
+Before the appearance of the Seed, God instructed the Jews to make sacrifices of animals to Him, either as a way of appreciation to God or as a plea but particularly for forgiveness of sins.

 The morning and evening sacrifices were mandatory.
 A lamb was sacrificed every morning and every evening.